 I’m a big fan of brothers Darko and Vedran Perojevic’s tiny Asian-fusion place tucked away in Dubrovnik’s Old Town.
 Bringing an array of Asian flavors to bear on the excellent local ingredients is a match made in heaven.
 If Dubrovnik is your last stop, then Azur can provide a much-needed change of pace from standard Croatian menus.

 Russian in Tallinn

-Estonia has a Russian minority, but Tchaikovsky goes beyond home cooking.
+Estonia has a Russian minority, something of a leftover from the various periods of Russian and Soviet rule but Tchaikovsky goes way beyond home cooking.
 This is last-days-of-the-Empire French-inspired fine dining.
 Dress up for this one, as its location in the five-star Hotel Telegraaf is no coincidence.

 Georgian in Budapest

 Georgia’s a couple of countries over from Western Europe and isn’t on most people’s travel must-sees (yet) but a taste of their cuisine at an excellent eatery on Andrassy boulevard, might just get it onto yours.